Diaoeous/scibowl/README.md

-# scibowl
+# Scibowl
-For science bowl created rounds
+This is a LaTeX-based problem manager for Scibowl created rounds.